chimericdream/worldofpannotia.com/src/_specific_magic_weapons/masterwork-cold-iron-longsword.md

   weight: ""
   description: ""
 ---
-<p id="masterwork-cold-iron-longsword"><strong>Masterwork Cold Iron Longsword:</strong> This nonmagical longsword is crafted out of cold iron.
+This nonmagical longsword is crafted out of cold iron.
 As a masterwork weapon, it has a +1 enhancement bonus on attack rolls.
-No aura (nonmagical); Price 330 gp.
+; Price 330 gp.